What is the Correlation Coefficient?

 These are examples:

-Positive correlation (=0.5); these two curved lines show the same price movement (most of the time).
-In other words, price goes up or down for both lines:
+Positive correlation (50%); these two curved lines show the same price movement (most of the time).
+In other words, a predicted price and the actual one show the same price movement (up or down):

-No correlation (0.07); these two curved lines show totally different movements (if one goes up, the other may go up or down and there is no regularity seen):
+No correlation (7%); these two curved lines show totally different movements (if one goes up, the other may go up or down and there is no regularity seen there):